hieuhtr/Blog/README.md

 Please check :fire: [Issues](https://github.com/hieuhtr/Blog/issues)
 ![](2017/image/nothing-todo-here.jpg)

 I'm an engineer who likes learning, discussing, and solving problems.
-These days, I'm focusing on DevOps because I'd love to help ensure that services stay up and running while continuing to ship software to customers rapidly and I also have a passion for building robust infrastructure at world scale.
+These days, I'm focusing on DevOps because I'd love to help ensure that services stay up and running, while continuing to ship software to customers rapidly.
+I also have a passion for building robust infrastructure at world scale.

 ***Hieu Huynh***
 since Jan 2017.